 Ask any CEO or sales director in the B2B marketplace what their key business challenge is and they will all tell you the same thing: generating sales qualified leads.

 Without leads and new business enquiries, a company will struggle to generate any new business.
-No leads means a severe lack of sales opportunities, no sales opportunities mean no business revenue, and no revenue means no business growth or progression.
+No leads mean a severe lack of sales opportunities, no sales opportunities mean no business revenue, and no revenue means no business growth or progression.

 But don't just take our word for it.
 According to HubSpot’s 2017 State of Inboundreport, 63% of marketers say generating traffic and leads is their top challenge and 71% of companies say closing more deals is their top sales priority.